Inverse demand tracking in transportation networks: Conclusions

-Our findings give rise to at least three interesting toeholds for future research.
-First, it is folklore that several network dynamics obey nonlinear hyperbolic partial differential equations like the flow of gases, see e.g.\ \cite{Bressan2000}, while, in this paper, we focused on merely linear dynamics.
-We note that incorporating nonlinear dynamics in an inverse optimal control problem makes the lower level problem non-convex and, thus, it cannot be simply replaced by (necessary but not necessarily sufficient) optimality conditions without enlarging the feasible set significantly, i.e., the approach used in this paper is not reasonable anymore.
-Second, it seems to be worth investigating situations where the inner optimal control problem is equipped with additional control constraints.
-As already mentioned at the end of \cref{sec:upper_level_problem}, it is still likely that the resulting inverse optimal control problem possesses solutions, but its single-level reformulations will be non-convex and inherently nonsmooth.
-Particularly, even after discretization, such a surrogate problem cannot be solved by standard software.
-Finally, in order to investigate a setting which is reasonable in the context of optimal control, we decided to choose control functions from Lebesgue spaces.
-This approach came along with the inherent disadvantage that the tracking of the demand just via the outflow at the demand vertices over time is not well-defined.
-This shortcoming might be overcome by a more involved choice of the underlying function spaces.
-Exemplary, it might be worth a try to reinspect the inverse tracking task in the space of functions possessing bounded variation, see e.g.\ \cite{AmbrosioFuscoPallara2000}.
+Our findings give rise to at least two interesting directions for future research.
+First, it is well known that several network dynamics obey nonlinear hyperbolic partial differential equations like the flow of gases, see e.g.\ \cite{Bressan2000}, while, in this paper, we focused on merely linear dynamics.
+We note that incorporating nonlinear dynamics in an inverse optimal control problem makes the lower-level problem nonconvex and, thus, an explicit computation of the lower-level solution operator is highly challenging, see \cref{rem:box_constraints_at_lower_level} as well.
+Furthermore, one cannot simply replace the lower-level problem by (necessary but not necessarily sufficient) optimality conditions without enlarging the feasible set significantly.
+Second, in the setting discussed in this paper, it might be worth trying to solve the finite-dimensional nonsmooth single-level problem with a more enhanced numerical scheme than just MATLAB's \texttt{patternsearch} method.
+Indeed, the special structure of the Lipschitzian lower-level solution operator discussed in \cref{sec:special_QPs} allows for an explicit computation of its so-called Clarke generalized Jacobian, see \cite{Clarke1983}, and the latter can be used to construct a bundle-type algorithm, see \cite{SchrammZowe1992}, for the numerical solution of the nonsmooth optimization problem of interest since the latter merely possesses affine constraints, see \cite{DempeBard1992} for a related idea.